Zuescho/VenturePlan/README.md

 This is an in progress 9.1 update (attempt) for the famous World of Warcraft addon called Venture Plan. https://www.townlong-yak.com/addons/venture-plan

-Please note that the values are not validated ATM and it's heavily work in progress.
+Please note that the values are not validated at the moment and it's heavily work in progress.

 Feel free to upload images for abilities, reviews, issues, and new values.
 Let me know if you need contributor rights, I'm glad to provide it.

-Submit your logs here: https://www.dropbox.com/request/17UUZT5LblGLtOb6Ji1G
+If you don't have a github account you can also join to the discord server and leave feedback there: https://discord.gg/NKrmT28Nvk

+Please if you want to upload logs do it on discord!

 Contributors: TekGoNos, Zhavvorsa, Sehra, Ostjaevel, Ashmelev, Dphennessy, DepthNo7705, jscharnitzke, Gaboros